Europe (including Svalbard)

 This morning we will disembark in Longyearbyen, where our Svalbard wildlife photography adventure comes to an end.
 We will be sad to leave our little ship and the splendid crew and expedition staff behind after having such an wonderful journey together.

-Spitsbergen: A Polar Wilderness Tour Report 2018
+Svalbard (Spitsbergen): A Polar Wilderness Photography Tour Report 2019

 by Mike Watson